rohitkr8527/Youtube_Video_Q-A_System/README.md

 - ✅ Extracts transcripts from YouTube videos
 - ✅ Chunks transcripts for better vectorization
-- ✅ Embeds and stores chunks using ChromaDB
+- ✅ Embeds and stores chunks using FAISS
 - ✅ Answers questions using semantic search and LLMs
 - ✅ Exports results if needed
 - ✅ Streamlit interface for ease of use